Magnsta/SOTA-comparison-study-/README.md

 # Implementing anonymization in already existing YOLOv8 project
-In cases where YOLOv8, and ultralytics is already cloned to computer it is possible to only swap the plotting.py file found at yolo/utils/plotting.py to enable anonymization, with minimal modification.
+In cases where YOLOv8, and ultralytics is already cloned and running on a computer it is possible to only swap the plotting.py file found at yolo/utils/plotting.py to enable anonymization, with minimal modification.
 See plotting.py file for further instructions.

 ### Anonymization
 (a) default standard YOLOv8.
 Setting anonymization=True the model applies a blur and random noise filter to the detected instances as shown in (c).
 The standard blur fliter without the additional random noise is shown in (b).